jordan19921992/Raw_data/README.md

 README
 Dataset for the Manuscript
-First Gonadal Stages of Bonito, Sarda chiliensis (Perciformes: Scombridae) on the Pacific Coast of Northern Chile
+First Gonadal Stages of Bonito, <i>Sarda chiliensis</i> (Perciformes: Scombridae) on the Pacific Coast of Northern Chile

 Authors
 Renzo Pepe-Victoriano¹²³*